IhnatVelykoivan/react-october/README.md

-# Lesson 1
-In this lesson we are doing components and factoring the 'react' project Sofia hello!
+Preview for react module

-# Project Location
+Project Location
 https://github.com/IhnatVelykoivan/react-october

-## Available Scripts
+Available Scripts
 In the project directory, you can run:

-### `npm start`
+npm start

-Runs the app in the development mode.\
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open http://localhost:3000 to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.
 You will also see any lint errors in the console.

+npx kill-port 3000
+Killed(shutdown) the app in the development mode.
+The page will close if you make edits.\

-# Don't forget to do
+Don't forget to do

-git rm .idea/ -r --cached
-git add -u .idea/
-git commit -m "Removed the .idea folder"
+git rm .idea/ -r --cached git add -u .idea/ git commit -m "Removed the .idea folder"

-// first commit and work forward solo only
-// after studying need crash any db(make some money, all was been Ukraine)